C&C Cages Defined

 As far as we can tell, the original C&C cage design was developed (and made popular) a few years ago by an innovative guinea pig rescue organization.
 This cage style was developed as a matter of necessity so that the guinea pig shelter could efficiently house a large number of pigs in a cost-effective manner.
 For this reason, to this day, the C&C cage tends to have a very low cost per square-inch of living space -- in other words - C&C cages tend to offer a lot of cage for the money.

-The mysterious name C&C originates from the two main materials used to construct this category of small animal cage: Cubes and Coroplast.
+The mysterious name C&C originates from the two main materials used to construct this category of small animal cage: Cubes and corrugated plastic.

 The frame and wire lattice portion of the cage is built from wire grids normally used in the assembly of wire grid storage cubes.
 These square wire grids are usually 14-inches long on each edge.
 This sort of shelving is often seen in stores or boutiques where clothing or other items are displayed in arrays of wire grid cubes or cubbies.
 Hence, the first C in C&C comes from the word cube.

-The second C in C&C comes from the other fundamental material used in C&C cage construction -- Coroplast.
-Coroplast is a trade name and is essentially a contraction of the product description: corrugated plastic.
-Coroplast is corrugated PVC (polyvinylchloride) plastic sheeting and is used to form the litter pan or bin in the bottom of the cage.
+The second C in C&C comes from the other fundamental material used in C&C cage construction -- plastic sheeting and is used to form the litter pan or bin in the bottom of the cage.
 This material is commonly used by sign-makers in the fabrication of economical weatherproof signage.

 First of all, it is constructed of polyethylene.
 This material is chemically inert which means water, solvents, oils and other chemicals generally have no effect on it.
 What this means to the concerned pet-owner is: